svt/homebrew-avtools/README.md

 ## Credits and references

-To the great projects FFmpeg, Brew, x264, x265 and many others we forgot.
+To the great projects OSADL, FFmpeg, Brew, x264, x265 and many others we forgot.